 According to the IEA, global coal use rose for the second straight year in 2018 primarily from China, India, Indonesia and other countries in South and Southeast Asia, where demand for electricity has continued to grow and coal remains the largest source of generated electricity.

 One proven way to reduce emissions and still meet demand for electricity is by switching to natural gas for generated electricity.
-Since 2005, Williams infrastructure has helped the United States decrease greenhouse gas emissions by 33 million metric tons — the equivalent of removing more than 7 million gasoline-powered cars from the road for a year.

 Many countries don’t have access to natural gas, but at Williams we believe the abundant supplies of natural gas that the United States enjoys so much can offer benefits to the rest of the world.
 Natural gas is key to generating electricity in large volumes for power grids.
 It is also a great partner with renewables because a reliable power grid (made possible by natural gas) supports investments in intermittent renewables like wind and solar.